arunesh90/WildBeats/README.md

 ---

+### WildBeats is in alpha, quality and/or fitness of the program is not guaranteed.

 WildBeats is the music streaming module from [WildBeast](https://github.com/SteamingMutt/WildBeast), with added tweaks to make it function better as a private music bot.
 Check the [Wiki](https://github.com/SteamingMutt/WildBeats/wiki) for more info!